digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 Localization
 ------------

-If _Settings_ _translations enabled_ is set, the application will
-load a translation matching your system's locale if available.
+If *Settings* → *translations* is set, the application will load a translation matching your system's locale if available.

-__The supplied translations are unverified and should be regarded as samples that may be incorrect.__
+**The supplied translations are unverified and should be regarded as samples that may be incorrect.**

 Where a supported locale is right-to-left oriented, layouts will be reconfigured appropriately.

-Locale is determined by the Linux and Qt environment variables, `LC_ALL` and `LANGUAGE`, which should prefereably be in agreement.
+Locale is determined by the Linux and Qt environment variables, `LC_ALL` and `LANGUAGE`, which should preferably be in agreement.
 These two enviroment variables can be manually set to force a locale, for example: